emarchak/Tomes/_posts/2014-04-04-tomes-adventure-hour.md

 Every show is based on a different book and is a completely new adventure!
 It's thrilling, hilarious, and sometimes even accidentally accurate.

-This month we've got an improv sandwich with improv filling for you!
-We love NEW BECKY and so will you, and we love LIZ JOHNSTON AND JESS BRYSON and so will you!
+This month we've got special guests Jess Beaulieu, Darcy & Bingley and Disco Taxi!

 The Tomes Adventure Hour
 7:00 PM on the first Friday of every month